eugenekwak/Allstate_DL/README.md

 The ensemble pipeline model can be configured and trained in the *runEnsembleBaseline.py* file.
 Simply edit the configurations in that file and run using `python runEnsembleBaseline.py`.

 <b>Deep Learning Model</b><br>
 The deep learning pipeline model can be configured and trained in the *runDeepLearning.py* file.
-Simply edit the configurations in that file and run using `python runDeepLearning.py`.
+Simply edit the configurations in that file and run using `python runDeepLearningCPU.py` for CPU run and `python runDeepLearningGPU.py` for GPU run.

 ### <u>Supplemental Information</u>
 * Input data must be within the `data/input/` directory.
-* Predictions are written to `data/predictions/` director.
+* Predictions are written to `data/predictions/` directory.
-* Models and/or driver rankings are stored in the `models/ensemble/` and `models/deep_learning/` directories.
+* Models, driver rankings and other helpful files are stored in the `models/ensemble/` and `models/deep_learning/` directories.